 Install from CRAN:

-Install latest release from R-multiverse:
+Install the latest release development version from R-multiverse:

 install.packages('rJavaEnv',